-The sequence diagram in Fig. 2.8 illustrates the interactions between boy and girl.
+The sequence diagram in Fig. 3.8 illustrates the interactions between boy and girl.
 Some other actors and system components have been added, mostly for fun.
+Boxes labelled par denote parallel actions.

-2.3 State diagrams
+3.3 State diagrams

 In this section we present some elementary exercises on state diagrams.
 State diagrams are similar to state automata, and are used to describe the logic behind any state change within a system or a system component.
 States are represented by rounded-corner boxes with a label (the state name); a change from state A to state B is represented by an arrow from A to B. Two types of states, "start" and "end", are such that there are no incoming arrows into "start" and no outgoing arrows from "end" states.
 Arrows are labelled by the name of the activity that caused the state change.